tencentyun/intlcloud-documents/product/计算/弹性伸缩/快速入门/五分钟创建伸缩方案_intl.md

-To create a complete AS plan, you need to finish the following three steps:
+To create a complete AS plan, go through the three steps below:
 ![](https://main.qcloudimg.com/raw/05ef734d160c1c73061cf103cfb44d91.png)

 >?
-The sample below uses the console for illustration.
-If you prefer APIs, please see [API Usage Sample](https://cloud.tencent.com/document/product/377/4232).
+Here we demonstrate creating AS plan in the console.
+If you prefer using APIs, see [API Usage Sample](https://cloud.tencent.com/document/product/377/4232).

 ## Creating a Launch Configuration
 A launch configuration defines configuration information of the CVM instances for automatic scaling, including information of the CVM image, storage, network, security group, and login method.